M-AV/M-AV.github.io/_includes/pages/reading-list.md

 	2. ✓ You Must be Joking Mr. Feynman - Richard P. Feynman / Ralph Leighton
 	3. →  How to Win Friends and Influence People - Dale Carnegie

-#Articles

-    ✓.
-All You Ever Wanted to Know About Dynamic Taint Analysis and Forward Symbolic Execution (but might have been afraid to ask) - Edward J. Schwartz, Thanassis Avgerinos, David Brumley
-    ?.
-A Measurement Study of Google Play
-    *** Not maintained ***

 #Topics
     - CQRS (Command Query Responsibility Segregation)
     - AOP (Aspect Oriented Programming) and Cross-Cutting Concerns